 The off-season is generally between October and February (late fall into winter) when temperatures are a bit too cold for the beaches, but beautiful for travel without major congestion.

 The shoulder season is through the month of September into October, and from March through the beginning of June.

 Seeing how a country celebrates national holidays can be a great way to see another layer of their culture and heritage.
 Here are some notable festivals, or festas, that could be fun to celebrate in Portugal:

 - The Feast Days of Popular Saints (Festas dos Santos Populares) occur throughout June in Lisbon – with Saint Anthony’s celebration on June 12th being one of the biggest

 - The Madeira Flower Festival in the island’s city center, Funchal, in April or May

-- The midsummer Festival of St John of Porto (Festa de São João do Porto) on June 23rd in Porto
+- The Midsummer Festival of St John of Porto (Festa de São João do Porto) on June 23rd in Porto

-- The musical Festival of Sintra available in Sintra, Estoril, and Cascais in July (all three towns are nearby to one another)
+- The musical Festival of Sintra is available in Sintra, Estoril, and Cascais in July (all three towns are nearby to one another)

 - The National Agriculture Festival in Santarém around late October